-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Exce ot as provided in Public Resources Code Section n 21099, would the e project: (a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ (b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? (c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings? (public views are those that are experienced from publicly accessible vantage point).
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Exce pt as provided in Public Resources Code Section n 21099, would the e project: (a) Have a substantial adverse effect on a scenic vista? (b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? (c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings? (public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? (d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?

 The project site is located along Highway 58 in the California Valley in a predominantly rural and agricultural area, with scattered rural residences.
 Views from Highway 58 through the Carrizo Plain/California Valley are expansive, with the Temblor and Caliente Ranges forming the visual backdrop.
-The site, as with most of the surrounding properties, is currently utilized for agricultural activities.
-Agricultural uses on surrounding properties include hay and barley.
-The properties to the west and northwest of the project site have filed applications to cultivate cannabis.
-The topography of the site is relatively flat.
-The majority of the property is undeveloped; there is a single-family residence, a barn, water well, and multiple small agricultural accessory structures located on the portion of the site nearest Highway 58.
-Ornamental trees surround the residence.
+The site, as with most of the surrounding properties, is currently utilized for dry farming agricultural activities.
+The majority of the property is undeveloped, with a single-family residence, a barn, three accessory structures, a well, and an agricultural storage pond, located in the southern portions of the site.
+Ornamental trees are located adjacent to the residence.
+Agricultural uses on surrounding properties include hay and barley and other dry farming activities.
+The properties to the north, east, south, and west of the project site are agricultural parcels with single-family residences and other accessory agricultural uses.
+The properties to the north, east and west of the project site have filed applications to cultivate cannabis.
+The topography of the site and surrounding area is relatively flat to gently sloping.

 Per the County Conservation and Open Space Element, the project site is not located in a designated scenic vista containing protected scenic resources (County of San Luis Obispo 2010).
 There are no unique geological or physical features located on site.
 Table VR-2 of the Conservation and Open Space Element provides a list of Suggested Scenic Corridors, which includes Highway 58 from the Santa Margarita urban reserve line to the Kern County line.
 The project site is located along this Suggested Scenic Corridor (County of San Luis Obispo 2010).
-However, Highway 58 in the project vicinity is not a State Designated or State Eligible Scenic Highway (California Department of Transportation [Caltrans] 2020).
+However, Highway 58 in the project vicinity is not a State Designated or State

+Eligible Scenic Highway (California Department of Transportation [Caltrans] 2020).
 Existing sources of lighting in the vicinity of the project site include lighting from single-family homes and vehicles traveling along Highway 58.
 State law sets forth general environmental protection measures for cannabis cultivation in Title 3, Division 8, Chapter 1 Article 4 of the California Code of Regulations.
 Section 8304 (c) states: All outdoor lighting used for security purposes shall be shielded and downward facing.
 Section 8304 (g) states: mixed-light license types of all tiers and sizes shall ensure that lights used for cultivation are shielded from sunset to sunrise to avoid nighttime glare.